 The island of Manono is only a short boat ride away from our resort, and a traditional village is located just east of the resort, providing opportunities to experience the true Fa’a Samoan culture.
 Please contact us to learn more about our visits to Manono.

 Polynesian Airlines is Samoa’s government-owned airline, connects Apia to American Samoa.
-North American, Australian and New Zealand visitors can fly direct on Air New Zealand, or connect via a number of airlines in New Zealand and Australia.
-Virigin Samoa flies frequently from New Zealand and Australia.
-Fiji Airways has a direct flight 6 times a week from Fiji and once a week from Hawaii.
+Samoa Airways, Air New Zealand, Virigin frequently fly from New Zealand and Australia.
+Fiji Airways has several direct flights from Fiji and once a week from Hawaii.
 Be careful to watch your baggage, as irregularities occur frequently.
-You will require the local currency, tala, in order to hire a cab at the airport.
+Local currency, Samoan tala is preferred to hire a taxi at the airport.
 A currency exchange is located at the airport.
 A fee of $65 tala departure tax is charged upon your exit to American Samoa only.